Effective Date: May 26, 2026

 3.3 Security.
 The Processor shall implement and maintain appropriate technical and organisational measures in accordance with Article 32 GDPR.
 See Annex 2 for the applicable measures.

 3.4 Sub-processors.
-The Controller grants the Processor general written authorisation to engage sub-processors as listed in Annex 3.
-The Processor shall provide at least 14 days' prior written notice of any intended changes.
+The Controller grants the Processor general written authorisation to engage sub-processors.
+The Processor shall maintain an up-to-date list of sub-processors engaged in the provision of the Service and shall make such list available to the Controller upon written request.
+The Processor shall provide at least 14 days’ prior written notice of any intended changes.
 If the Controller reasonably objects, the Parties shall work in good faith to resolve the issue.
-If unresolved within 30 days, the Controller may terminate the Main Agreement.
+If unresolved within 30 days, either Party may terminate the Agreement.

 3.5 Data Subject Rights.
 The Processor shall assist the Controller, by appropriate technical and organisational measures, in fulfilling the Controller's obligation to respond to data subject rights requests under Chapter III GDPR.